Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Gram's law, as usually stated, misses a key point of Gram's original observation.
-What Gram noted is that the zeros and the Gram points ``separate each other''.
-In other words, in the range computed by Gram not only does the \(n\)th Gram interval \((g_n, g_{n+1}]\) contain exactly one zero, that zero is the \(n+2\)nd zero.
-(The \(+2\) arises because the definition of Gram point has \(g_0 \approx 17.84\).)
-We propose that \terminology{the precise Gram's law holds} for the \terminology{Gram interval} \((g_m, g_{m+1}]\) if that interval contains the \(m+2\)nd zero of the \(Z\)-function and no other zeros.
 Gram's observation was based on the first \(15\) zeros, but note that he suggested the interlacing would not continue to hold indefinitely.
-In fact, Gram's law (either version) fails after the \(126\)th zero \textemdash{} because there is a large zero gap and the \(127\)th zero falls in the \(126\)th Gram interval.
-The Gram interval \((g_{3357},g_{3358}]\) contains exactly one zero, but the precise Gram's law fails because the previous interval contains two zeros.
+In fact, Gram's law (either version) fails after the \(126\)th zero, \(\gamma_{126} \approx 279.2\), because there is a large zero gap and the \(127\)th zero falls in the \(126\)th Gram interval.
+The Gram interval \((g_{3357},g_{3358})\) contains exactly one zero, but the precise Gram's law fails because the previous interval contains two zeros.
 That is the first time there is a difference between the two versions of the law.
 There are \(16\) differences among the first \(10,000\) zeros.

+That the precise Gram's law holds initially can be seen either as a consequence of \(S(t)\) being small, or that the first term in the Riemann-Siegel formula is providing a good approximation for the zeros.
+A similarity between those two reasons is that the sign and the \(\Gamma\)-factor in the functional equation give rise both to the first term in the Riemann-Siegel formula, and also to the main part of the counting function of the zeros.
+The Dirichlet series gives rise to the other terms, and also to \(S(t)\).

-The precise Gram's law holds initially, for familiar reasons: initially \(S(t)\) is small, so all the zeros must stay close to their expected locations.
-But at very large height, the fact that \(\abs{S(t)}\) typically is large implies that the precise Gram's law holds rarely.
-To say it another way: a necessary (but not sufficient) condition for the precise Gram's law to hold on a Gram interval \((g_n, g_{n+1}]\) is that \(\abs{S(g_n)} \le 1\).
-The frequency of that occurrence can be estimated using Selberg's central limit theorem.
-The slow growth of \(S(t)\) makes this effect difficult to observe: even for characteristic polynomials of random matrices in \(U(1000)\), as in the examples in \hyperref[x:section:rmtwaves]{Section~{\xreffont\ref{x:section:rmtwaves}}}, the precise Gram's law still holds more than 40\% of the time.
+However, we suggest that \(S(t)\) provides a more fundamental insight into the behavior of the \(\zeta\)-function and its zeros.
+A large height, the Riemann-Siegel formula needs more terms, but it is not immediately obvious that this causes the precise Gram's law to fail most of the time.
+On the other hand, at large height \(\abs{S(t)}\) typically is big, which implies that the precise Gram's law holds rarely: \begin{observation}{Observation}{}{gramslawrevisited-9} A necessary (but not sufficient) condition for the precise Gram's law to hold on a Gram interval \((g_n, g_{n+1})\) is that \(\abs{S^+(g_n)} \le 1\). \end{observation} The frequency of that occurrence at height \(t\) can be estimated using Selberg's CLT.
+It is clear that in the limit it occurs 0\% of the time.
+The slow growth of \(S(t)\) makes this effect difficult to observe: even for characteristic polynomials of random matrices in \(U(1000)\), as in the examples in \hyperref[rmtwaves]{Section~{\xreffont\ref{rmtwaves}}}, the precise Gram's law still holds more than 40\% of the time.